RuslanZanevskiy/minesweeper/README.md

-# minesweeper on python with pygame
+# Minesweeper in Python with pygame